sketchplugins/plugin-directory/README.md

 - [Icondrop](https://github.com/iconscout/icondrop), by Iconscout: Get access to 300,000+ icons right into Sketch App
 - [IconFlower](https://medium.com/sketch-app-sources/sketch-app-plugin-iconflower-8fc84eef53d6), by Avadh: Arrange icons, images and shapes in Phyllotaxis ( leaf arrangement) patterns.
 Leaf arrangement pattern in a sunflower, for example.
 - [iconify](https://github.com/iconify-design/iconify-sketch), by Vjacheslav Trushkin: Iconify integration.
 Import MDI, FontAwesome, Jam, EmojiOne and many other icons to Sketch document.
-- [IconSlate](https://github.com/kodlian/iconslate-sketchplugin), by Jérémy Marchand: Export icons (icns,ico,...) from Sketch using Icon Slate.
 - [ImageExtractorSketch](https://github.com/mendyismyname/imageextractorsketch), by Mendy Seldowitz: Extract background fill image in Sketch
 - [ImageOptim Sketch Plugin](https://github.com/imageoptim/sketch-plugin), by ImageOptim: ImageOptim plugin for the Sketch app
 - [Images Reinvented](https://github.com/roydigerhund/images-reinvented), by Matthias Martin: A better way to use images in Sketch.
 - [imgcook](https://github.com/taobaofed/imgcook), by Taobao FED: imgcook sketch plugin
 - [Import Symbols](https://github.com/kmerc/sketch-import-symbols), by kmerc: Easily import symbols from another Sketch file
 - [Import Colors](https://github.com/Ashung/import-colors-sketch), by Ashung: Import colors from swatches file to Sketch.
-- [Indigo.Design](https://cloud.indigo.design/home), by Infragistics: Create, edit, and apply themes to your Indigo.Design UI Kit based designs and publish them as prototypes to the Indigo.Design cloud.
+- [Indigo.Design](https://cloud.indigo.design/resources), by Infragistics: Create, edit, and apply themes to your Indigo.Design UI Kit based designs and publish them as prototypes to the Indigo.Design cloud.
 - [Inker8](https://github.com/inker8/sketch-plugin), by Zack Young: A spec exporter for Sketch which can copy text/css/svg icons with only one click.
 - [Instance Locator](https://github.com/d4rekanguok/instance-locator), by Derek Nguyen: Locate instances of a selected symbol and navigate to them, anywhere in the doc.
 - [Inter UI Character Spacing](https://github.com/qruzz/InterUI-Character-Spacing), by Michael Nissen: Package to correct the character spacing for the InterUI font in Sketch
 - [iosViews](https://github.com/charimon/iosviews), by Andrew Charkin: Sketch Plugin to generate iOS view code
 - [Jane Doe](https://github.com/konki-vienna/jane_doe), by Konstantin Demblin: This Sketch Data plugin adds localized profile names (powered by uinames.com) to your design. - Get diversity into your content.
-- [Jira Cloud for Sketch](https://sketch.atlassian.com/), by Atlassian: Export designs, assets, and feedback to Jira Cloud.
+- [jerryipsum](https://github.com/vinceangeloni/jerryipsum), by Vince Angeloni: A Seinfeld data plugin for Sketch.
 - [JSON to Layers](https://github.com/littlebusters/json-to-layers), by littlebusters: Convert to Layers on Sketch from JSON (with Fireworks PNG structure).
 - [Justinmind Sketch](https://github.com/vconesa/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
 - [keyColor](https://github.com/kevingutowski/keycolor), by Kevin Gutowski: A Sketch plugin to apply colors via the keyboard.